jieun-b/portrait-eval-pipeline/README.md

 > Models marked "Unified" run under the same conda environment for reproducible results.
 > Others must be executed in their original environments.

-To run the unified models (FOMM, LIA, Diffusion-based), set up the environment:
+To run the unified models (FOMM, LIA, Portrait Stage 1–3 (ours)), set up the environment:

 ```bash
 conda create -n evaluation python=3.11